 There’s a lot to love about state fairs, from adrenaline-pumping rides to oversized stuffed-animal prizes.
 But let’s be real: The true highlight of any fair is the food, which can only be described as over-the-top and insanely indulgent.

-Good for you?
+Healthy for you?
 Absolutely not.
 Worth it?
 You bet.

 30. Deep-Fried Butter

-Yes, deep-fried butter exists and no, it’s definitely not good for your arteries.
+Yes, deep-fried butter exists, and no, it’s definitely not good for your arteries.

 First introduced at the Texas State Fair in 2009, where it won the "Most Creative Food" award, fried butter is also served at the Iowa State Fair with powdered sugar on top.
 (Go big or go home.)
-You can even make it yourself at home with this butter balls recipe.

 29. Snow Cone

 What's the difference between a snow cone and a snowball?
-A snow cone is made with coarser chopped ice, so it's a little bit crunchier than a snowball, which is made with smooth shaved ice.
+A snow cone is made with coarser chopped ice, so it's a little bit crunchier than a snowball, which is made with smooth, shaved ice.
 And in our humble opinion, this difference in ice density makes snow cones the superior option, especially when topped with a rainbow selection of flavorings.

 28. Bloomin’ Onion